 I was having a hard time deciding what recipe to share before we leave to go camping over the weekend.
 But then I started thinking of the soon-to-be new parents and how pressed-for-time they will be.
 This recipe is a game-changer and a life-saver.
 (Too many hyphens in one sentence?
 Nah.)

-If you make this recipe, be sure to let me know!
+If you make this sweet and spicy cauliflower recipe, be sure to let me know!
 Leave me a comment or tag me on Instagram!Print

 Sweet and Spicy Baked Cauliflower